Adam Humphries: 2019 season

 On March 14, 2019, Humphries signed a four-year, $36 million contract with the Tennessee Titans.

-During a Week 10 35–32 victory against the Kansas City Chiefs, he caught his first touchdown of the season on a 23-yard reception from Ryan Tannehill, which proved to be the game-winner.
-In the next game against the Indianapolis Colts, Humphries caught his second touchdown of the season on a 13-yard reception in the 31–17 road victory.
-Overall, Humphries finished the 2019 season with 37 receptions for 374 receiving yards and two receiving touchdowns.
+During a Week 10 35–32 victory over the Kansas City Chiefs, Humphries caught his first touchdown of the season on a 23-yard reception from Ryan Tannehill, which proved to be the game-winner.
+Three weeks later against the Indianapolis Colts, Humphries caught his second touchdown of the season on a 13-yard reception in the 31–17 road victory.
+Humphries did not play in the last four games of the regular season due to an ankle injury.

+Humphries finished the 2019 season with 37 receptions for 374 yards and two touchdowns in 12 games and three starts.
+He returned from injury in the AFC Championship Game against the Chiefs and finished the 35–24 road loss with four receptions for 25 yards.

+2020 season

-On October 2, 2020, Humphries was placed on the reserve/COVID-19 list by the team.
+During Week 2 against the Jacksonville Jaguars, Humphries caught six passes for 48 yards and his first touchdown of the season in the 33–30 victory.
+On October 2, 2020, Humphries was placed on the reserve/COVID-19 list.
 He was activated on October 14.
+During a Week 6 42–36 overtime victory over the Houston Texans, Humphries had six receptions for a season-high 64 yards and a touchdown.
+Two weeks later against the Cincinnati Bengals, he left the eventual 31–20 road loss at halftime due to a concussion and missed the next four games as a result.

-He was placed on injured reserve on December 8, 2020.
-Humphries was released by the Titans following the season.
-He finished the 2020 season with 23 receptions for 228 receiving yards and two receiving touchdowns.
+On December 8, 2020, Humphries was placed on injured reserve due to the lingering concussion.
+He finished the 2020 season with 23 receptions for 228 yards and two touchdowns in seven games and one start.
+Without Humphries, the Titans finished atop the AFC South with an 11–5 record and lost to the Baltimore Ravens in the Wild Card Round by a score of 20–13.

+Humphries was released by the Titans on February 25, 2021.

 Washington Football Team

 Humphries signed with the Washington Football Team on March 25, 2021.

+Humphries made his Washington debut in the season opener against the Chargers and finished the 20–16 loss with two receptions for 10 yards.
+During Week 5 against the Saints, Humphries had three receptions for a season-high 73 yards in the 33–22 loss.

-In the 2021 season, Humphries finished with 41 receptions for 383 receiving yards.
+Humphries finished the 2021 season with 41 receptions for 383 yards in 17 games and 11 starts.

+2022 offseason

 The San Francisco 49ers hosted Humphries for a workout on October 31, 2022.
-He also worked out for the New York Giants on November 28, 2022.
+He also worked out for the New York Giants on November 28.
 The Giants hosted Humphries again for another workout on January 10, 2023.

 Houston Texans

 On August 13, 2023, Humphries signed with the Houston Texans.
-He was released by the Texans on August 29.
+He was released on August 29.